WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 Transceiver.

--	KIT PRICE is $40.00 for DX FT8 RF BOARD and miscellaneous parts to complete RF board.
+-	KIT PRICE is US$40.00 for DX FT8 RF BOARD and miscellaneous parts to complete RF board.

--	 Shipping for a US address is 5.00 US$.
+-	 Shipping for a US address is US$5.00 .

 International shipping will depend on Country.
 Please send an email to: K5BCQ@arrl.net for inquiring shipping cost to your country.